smallbigcake/CybersecurityStudy/CISSP/domain/4-communication-and-network-security.md

 VoIP technology is not automatically any more secure than analog.
 It is essentially plain-form communications and is easily intercepted and eavesdropped.
 With adequate configuration, highly encrypted solutions are possible, and attempts to interfere or wiretap are able to be deterred.
 Even then, VoIP still requires the attention of security professionals.

-Hackers have several vectors for VoIP attacks.
+VoIP is not without its problems.
+Hackers can wage a wide range of potential attacks against a VoIP solution:
-* Tools are available to spoof Caller ID, which facilitates vishing (VoIP phishing) or Spam over Internet Telephony (SPIT) attacks.
+* Caller ID can be falsified easily using any number of VoIP tools, so hackers can perform vishing (VoIP phishing) or Spam over Internet Telephony (SPIT) attacks.
-* Call manager systems and the VoIP phones themselves might be vulnerable to host operating system attacks and DoS attacks.
+* The call manager systems and VoIP phones themselves might be vulnerable to host operating system attacks and DoS attacks.
+If a device’s or software’s host OS or firmware has vulnerabilities, there is increased risk of exploits.
-* MITM attacks may succeed by spoofing call managers or endpoint connection transmissions.
+* Attackers might be able to perform MitM/on-path attacks by spoofing call managers or endpoint connection negotiations and/or responses.
-* Unencrypted network traffic may include VoIP, and therefore, decoding VoIP streams is possible.

-The remediations for these issues center around employing encryption, increased authentication, and robust network infrastructure.
-As mentioned earlier, some vendors need to employ innovative means to safeguard their own service when protocols or vulnerabilities exist.
+* Depending on the deployment, there are also risks associated with deploying VoIP phones off the same switches as desktop and server systems.
+This could allow for 802.1X authentication falsification as well as VLAN and VoIP hopping (i.e., jumping across authenticated channels).
+* Since VoIP traffic is just network traffic, it is often possible to listen in on VoIP communications by decoding the VoIP traffic when it isn’t encrypted.

+**Secure Real-Time Transport Protocol or Secure RTP (SRTP)** is a security improvement over the **Real-Time Transport Protocol (RTP)** that is used in many VoIP communications.
+SRTP aims to minimize the risk of DoS, on-path attacks, and other VoIP exploits through robust encryption and reliable authentication.
+RTP or SRTP takes over after Session Initiation Protocol (SIP) establishes the communication link between endpoints.

 ### Multimedia Collaboration